Bootstrap

 Compiler Development Setup

-This builds and tests several generations of the compiler, immediately and on every compiler source change, always starting from a base bootstrap of a known-to-work historical compiler version.
+This builds and tests several generations of the compiler, immediately and on every compiler source change, starting from a base bootstrap of a known-to-work historical compiler version.

 Compiler Bug Auto-Reducer

-TODO cleanup & describe node reduce.js
+TODO cleanup & describe reduce.js